Morris86/Google-Dino-Run-Bot/README.md

 Disclaimer: this might not work every time due to windows unable to split the screen evenly (even if it's just 1 pixel), so there are some obstacles that the bot won't be able to react in time.

-The bot highest score is around 25000, it could be higher if the condition is perfect.
+The bot's highest score is around 25000, it could be higher if the condition is perfect.